Skip to main content

 Key Takeaways

-• Raises drooping upper eyelid
+• Raises the upper eyelid to improve vision, symmetry, or both

-• Different techniques based on muscle function
+• Technique depends on levator muscle function

 • Usually outpatient surgery